DirkJMartens/Component_LCR_tester/README.md

 	    You can use Arduino's AVRDUDE or XGECU T48 to load both files into and set the fuses of the ATMega328.
     - The parts list calls for two generic NPN and one generic PNP transistors.
     - In the 3D-view, they are listed as 2N3904 and 2N3906 resp. and are oriented with the flat sides to the top of PCB.
-    - However, the pin-out of the BC547 and BC557 transistors used is different.
+    - However, the pin-out of the BC547 and BC557 transistors which I used is different.
     - As a result, initial testing failed to light the power LED properly and pushing the rotary switch didn't register.
-    - Swapping the orientation of all transistors by ensuring the C/B/E was properly connected fixed this issue.
+    - Swapping the orientation of all transistors and ensuring the C/B/E were properly connected, fixed this issue.

 2. SOFTWARE
     - Use "git clone https://github.com/jonsag/avrComponentTester.git" to download all source files